domricciardiphoto/adv-dev/README.md

 <div class="promo_box_940" data="/content/PCTECH"></div> or <div class="promo_box_940" data="FE140"></div>
 ```

-if data attribute is missing child IMG or element will not be wrapped in<br>
+if data attribute is not used, the child IMG (typical) or child element will not be wrapped in a<br>
 ```
 <a href="{url in data tag or URL to Model #}" title="{model # or url in data tag}"></a>
 ```